 This post may contain affiliate links.
 Please see my disclosure policy.

-- Let roll cool before topping with glaze – Allow the roll to cool for at least 30 minutes before glazing (this prevents the glaze from melting off the rolls and into the pan).
+For best results, let the baked roll cool for at least 30 minutes before glazing and serving.
+This prevents the cream cheese glaze from melting right off into the pan.

 How to Make One Giant Cinnamon Roll